zvada/technology/docs/software/markdown-migration.md

 2. Add the document to the `pages:` section of `mkdocs.yml` in [title case](http://titlecase.com/), e.g. `- Migrating Documents to Markdown: 'software/markdown-migration.md'`
 3. Refresh the document tree in your browser

+Once you can view the converted document in your browser, move onto the [next section](#completing-the-conversion)

 #### Troubleshooting conversion ####

 Pandoc sometimes has issues converting documents and requires manual intervention by removing whichever section is causing issues in the conversion.